featherineaugustus/Captcha-Detection/README.md

         - However, if we were to use a smaller epoch, some characters may be predicted wrongly.

 2. Inference (see `main.ipynb`)
-    - Use the provided `Captcha` class at the endto predict the captcha text from an image:
+    - Use the provided `Captcha` class at the end to predict the captcha text from an image:

    ```python
     from captcha import Captcha